-As hurricanes evolve, there are several key steps you can take now that will go a long way toward keeping your employees safe while minimizing damage to your business.
+As hurricanes worsen each year, there are several important steps you can take now to keep your employees safe while minimizing damage to your business.

 Before a Hurricane